LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Homotopy theorem

-Let $\Map{p}{\lift{\UXPP}}{\UXPP}$ be a two-covering of the underlying \projectiveplane\ $\UXPP$ of $\Gamma$ and let $\lift{\Gamma}$ be the lift of $\Gamma$ under the covering map~$p$.
-The lifts of $\gamma\in \Gamma$ under $p$ are denoted $\UU$ and $\VV$.
-We note that two curves of $\lift{\Gamma}$ have exactly 0 or 2 intersection points depending on whether they are the lifts of the same curve in $\Gamma$, or not; by convention if $B$ is one of the two intersection points of two crossing curves of $\lift{\Gamma}$ then the other one is denoted $B_*$ (see the top left part of Figure~\ref{TwoCovering} ---in this figure the \projectiveplane\ $\UXPP$ and its two-covering $\lift{\UXPP}$ are presented by the polygonal schemes $\alpha \alpha = 1$ and $\alpha\alpha^{-1} =1$, respectively~\cite{m-bcat-91,j-cts-79}).
-Define a {\it \tracecurve} as a maximal subcurve of some $\lift{\gamma}' \in \lift{\Gamma}$, $\gamma' \neq \gamma$, contained in the cylinder $C$ of $\lift{\UXPP}$ bounded by $\UU$ and $\VV$.
-We observe that there are two \tracecurves\ per $\lift{\gamma}' \in \lift{\Gamma}$, $\gamma' \neq \gamma$, and a \tracecurve\ has an endpoint on $\UU$ and the other one on $\VV$; we denote by $\gcurve(B)$ the \tracecurve\ with endpoint $B$ on $\UU$.
-Two \tracecurves\ $\gcurve(B)$ and $\gcurve(B')$ induce a cell decomposition $C(B,B')$ of the cylinder $C$ which depends only on their number (0, 1 or 2) of intersection points; this cell decomposition is composed of two quadrilaterals or is composed of two triangles and a hexagon or is composed of a digon, two triangles, and an octagon---according to the number 0, 1 or 2 of intersection points---put together as depicted in the bottom part of Figure~\ref{TwoCovering}.
-Define a {\it \gtriangle} as a triangular face of the cell decomposition of the cylinder $C$ defined by two crossing \tracecurves\ with a side supported by $\UU$; the vertex of a \gtriangle\ not on $\UU$ is called its {\it apex}, the side of a \gtriangle\ supported by $\UU$ called its {\it base side}, and a \gtriangle\ is said to be {\it admissible} if one of its two sides with endpoint its apex is an edge of $\lift{\Gamma}$.
-The interior of the base side of a \gtriangle\ $T$ is denoted $\base{T}$ and its complement in $\UU$ is denoted $\cobase{T}$.
-Note that $\base{T}$ and $\cobase{T}$ are by definition open intervals.
-Since by assumption there is a vertex of $\Gamma$ in the \innerside\ of the double pseudoline $\gamma$ there is a \gtriangle, say $T=ABB'$ with apex $A$.
-Let $A'$ be the vertex of $\lift{\Gamma}$ that follows $B'$ on the side $B'A$ of $T$.
-Then $A'$ is the apex of an admissible \gtriangle\ $T' = A'B'B''$ with edge side $A'B'$.
-This proves that there is at least one admissible \gtriangle.
+We note that two curves of $\lift{\Gamma}$ have exactly $0$ or $2$ intersection points depending on whether they are the lifts of the same curve in $\Gamma$, or not.
+By convention if $B$ is one of the two intersection points of two crossing curves of $\lift{\Gamma}$ then the other one is denoted~$B_*$, as illustrated in Fig.~\ref{TwoCoveringXX}b.
+Let $C$ be the cylinder of $\lift{{\cal P}}$ bounded by $\UU$ and $\VV$.
+We introduce the following terminology. \begin{enumerate} \item A {\it \tracecurve\ supported by} $\gamma' \in \Gamma$, $\gamma' \neq \gamma$, is a maximal subcurve of $\gamma'_+$ or $\gamma'_-$ contained in the cylinder $C$.
+Observe that there are four \tracecurves\ supported by $\gamma'$ (two per lift of $\gamma'$) and that a \tracecurve\ has an endpoint on $\UU$ and the other one on $\VV.$ The \tracecurve\ with endpoint $B$ on $\UU$ is denoted $\gcurve(B).$ \item An {\it arrangement of \tracecurves} is a set of \tracecurves\ embedded in the cylinder $C.$ The cell decomposition of the cylinder $C$ induced by an arrangement of two \tracecurves\ depends only on the number of intersection points, as depicted in Fig.~\ref{TwoCoveringYY}.